KyberNetwork/kyber-pro/README.md

 TESTNET_PRIVATE_KEY = 8C9CFCEE9048E0D6B481E58F6E874368682B5FD01DD6HF867E71...
 ```

 Make sure you have ETH in your Ropsten testnet account.
 You can get Ropsten ETH [here](https://faucet.ropsten.be/).

-After that, execute the deployment script.
+After that, run the deployment script.
 This will set up the corresponding smart contracts

 ```shell
 node deploy.js